 I meet part-time resident Camille, my young St. Elias Alpine Guide, who will be leading me on a full-day glacier hike as well as a tour of the abandoned Kennecott Copper Mine.

-She was a college graduate doing seasonal work in McCarthy Alaska leading people through the beauty of Wrangell St. Elias National Park – a dream job for many outdoorsy 20-somethings.
-However like most ‘dream jobs’ – there are some sacrifices you have to make.
+She was a college graduate doing seasonal work in McCarthy, Alaska, leading people through the beauty of Wrangell St. Elias National Park – a dream job for many outdoorsy 20-somethings.
+However, like most ‘dream jobs’ – there are some sacrifices you have to make.
 Camille lived in a tent all summer and slept in a sleeping bag.
 Most of the seasonal St. Elias Alpine Guides did the same.
-She was able to shower every 3 days using a ‘bucket shower’.
+She was able to shower every three days using a ‘bucket shower’.

-As I heard about her lifestyle in this small town, remote environment I wondered what kept her there.
+As I heard about her lifestyle in this small town, in a remote environment, I wondered what kept her there.
 I reasoned that it must be her love of the area, a relationship, youth, or not knowing what she wants to do in life.
-As I talked to her more about her plans and goals I realized that the answer was probably the latter.
+As I talked to her more about her plans and goals, I realized that the answer was probably the latter.
 She was in that stage where she was trying to figure out her next life move…and even though I was 20 years older than her, I thought…so am I.

 Discover things to do in Anchorage year-round

 Later that evening I went to dinner and open mic night at the Golden Saloon as it was the only place open this late in the season to have dinner.
-On my way there I ran into Neil who asked me about my day and we went for a stroll on Main Street.
-As we walked, I saw the Museum lady and her dog drive by in a pickup with containers of water in the back; she gave me a friendly wave.
-At the Saloon later that night I ran into Camille and her friends enjoying their last nights together in the season before they all took down their tents and went their separate ways.
+On my way there, I ran into Neil, who asked me about my day, and we went for a stroll on Main Street.
+As we walked, I saw the museum lady and her dog drive by in a pickup truck with containers of water in the back; she gave me a friendly wave.
+Later that night, at the Saloon, I ran into Camille and her friends, enjoying their last nights together during the season before they all took down their tents and went their separate ways.

 As I drank my beer and listened to the ‘local talent’ at open mic night, I thought to myself, it doesn’t take long to become a part of McCarthy or fall in love with it.